Network tap: In-line sniffer

 This method consists in the installation of a device in between a network cable and the device the Admin/Attacker wishes to "tap".
-When a monitoring device is installed in-line, the network will stop every time the device fails, or shutsdown.
+When a monitoring device is installed in-line, the network will stop every time the device fails, or shuts down.
 The "victim" device might stop receiving traffic when the tapping-device is updating/rebooting if said mechanisms weren't integrated in a smart way (aka. that would prevent this scenario from happening).

 Some taps, particularly fiber taps, use no power and no electronics at all for the pass-through and monitor portion of the network traffic.
 This means that the tap should never suffer any kind of electronics failure or power failure that results in a loss of network connectivity.
 One way this can work, for fiber-based network technologies, is that the tap divides the incoming light using a simple physical apparatus into two outputs, one for the pass-through, one for the monitor.
 This can be called a passive tap.
 Other taps use no power or electronics for the pass-through, but do use power and electronics for the monitor port.
 These can also be referred to as passive.

 V-Line tapping

-V-Line Tapping is the most important Tapping system methods.
-V-Line Tapping (also known as Bypass Tapping) allows placing the served system virtually in-line.
+V-Line tapping (also known as bypass tapping) is the most important tapping system method.
+V-Line Tapping allows placing the served system virtually in-line.
 Putting this device in-line will compromise the integrity of a critical network.
 By placing a Tapping system instead of the monitoring device and connecting the monitoring device to the Tapping system, it can guarantee that the traffic will continue to flow and the device will not create a failure point in the network.
 This method always passes every packet, even error packets that a SPAN port may drop, to the monitoring device.
-This method involves using spying-software on the target machine.
-For a system-admin, this type of solution is the easiest to implement and the most cost-effective one; However, for an attacker, this type of tapping is very risky, as this is easily detectable by system scans.
+This method involves using spying software on the target machine.
+For a system administrator, this type of solution is the easiest to implement and the most cost-effective one; However, for an attacker, this type of tapping is very risky, as this is easily detectable by system scans.
 The tapping system will be removed after a reboot if the spying software was installed in a non-persistent way on a system that is executing a Live-OS.